oddlittlebird/docs-1/docs/search/tutorials/using-rest-api.md

 # Using REST APIs

-Today’s applications are required to be highly responsive and always online.
-They need to be deployed in datacenters closer to their users and can access data instantly across the globe.

-Macrometa global data network (GDN) is a fully managed realtime materialzed view engine that provides access to data instantly to Apps & APIs in a simple & single interface.
+Modern applications need to be highly responsive, always online, and able to access data instantly across the globe.
+At the same time, they need to be deployed on datacenters close to their users.
+Macrometa global data network (GDN) is a real-time materialized view engine that provides instant data to applications and APIs in a simple interface.

-!!! note
-    If you are new to Macrometa GDN, we strongly recommend reading **[Essentials](../../essentials.md)** of Macrometa GDN.
+If you are new to Macrometa GDN, start by reading the [essentials](../../essentials.md) of Macrometa GDN.

-## Pre-Requisite
+Prerequisites:

-A tenant account (and credentials) with Macrometa GDN.
+A Macrometa GDN tenant account and credentials.

 ## API Browser

-Your best friend when working with REST APIs is the REST API browser available in [GDN](https://gdn.paas.macrometa.io) GUI.
-From there, you can execute various rest apis and see exactly what the inputs and outputs are.
+Your main tool for using REST APIs is the API reference in the [GDN](https://gdn.paas.macrometa.io) web browser interface.
+Use the built-in API reference to run various calls and view their input and output.

 ![GDN API Browser](../images/gdn-api-browser.png)

 ## Working with Documents

-A **document** is a dictionary/object that is JSON serializable with the following properties:
+A *document* is a JSON-serializable dictionary object with the following properties:

-- Contains the `_key` field, which identifies the document uniquely within a specific collection.
+* `_key` identifies a document within a collection.
-- Contains the `_id` field (also called the handle), which identifies the document uniquely across all collections within a fabric.
-This ID is a combination of the collection name and the document key using the format `{collection}/{key}` (see example below).
+* `_id` identifies a document across all collections in a fabric with the following format: `{collection name}/{document key}`.
+This is also known as a *handle*.
-- Contains the `_rev` field.
-GDN supports MVCC (Multiple Version Concurrency Control) and is capable of storing each document in multiple revisions.
-Latest revision of a document is indicated by this field.
-The field is populated by GDN and is not required as input unless you want to validate a document against its current revision.
+* `_rev` indicates the latest revision of a document.
+GDN supports MVCC (Multiple Version Concurrency Control) and stores each document in multiple revisions.
+This field is automatically populated, but you can use it to validate a document against its current revision.

-Here is an example of a valid document:
+For example:

 ```json
 {